nguyenliliana/ersp-research-log/ersp-research-log-w23.md

 **Wed Jan 17: Review BERT**

-I watched videos first to get an overview of how BERT works.
+I watched videos first to get an overview of how BERT and Transformers work.
 Then, I read articles to get a technical understanding.
+Largest takeaway today: BERT is made up of stacked encoders from transformer architect as per the name, Bidirectional Encoder Representation from Transformers

 **Thu Jan 18: Understand NLI Task**